Edit22d/JAVASCRIPTSTEST/README.md

 # 5.
 The forEach method is used to execute a function on each element of an array,
                             while
-The map method is used to create a new array with the results of applying a provided function on every element in this array
+The map method is used to create a new array .
          Similarity
 Both methods are used to operate on arrays arrays.
          Difference